roytang/blog/content/replies/2016/04/d20awws/index.md

 - SketchDaily
 ---

-One of the leading candidates in our presidential election: http://i.imgur.com/Bb05a1N.jpg\n\nDisclaimer: A sketch is not an endorsement.
+One of the leading candidates in our presidential election: http://i.imgur.com/Bb05a1N.jpg

+Disclaimer: A sketch is not an endorsement.
 I do not support this guy.